aspose-cells/Aspose.Cells-API-References/english/go-cpp/PowerQueryFormulaParameterCollection/Get_String/_index.md

 ## Get_String function

-Gets <see cref=" PowerQueryFormulaParameter"/> by the name of the item.
+Gets  PowerQueryFormulaParameter by the name of the item.

 ```go